 The forum and choice of law which will govern claims or disputes.

-A copy of the authorizing Resolution shall be forwarded to the Tribal Council Recorder for filing with the Interim Oversight Task Force’s Monthly Report.
+A copy of the authorizing Resolution shall be forwarded to the Tribal Council Recorder for filing with the Oversight Task Force’s Monthly Report.

-Interim Oversight Task Force--Limitations to Authority and Access.
+Oversight Task Force--Limitations to Authority and Access.

 Official Action Required.
-No Member of the Interim Oversight Task Force shall be authorized to act independently or in the absence of an official action taken by roll call vote.
+No Member of the Oversight Task Force shall be authorized to act independently or in the absence of an official action taken by roll call vote.

 Limitations on Access.
-The Interim Oversight Task Force shall not be authorized to access pits, cage, surveillance, count rooms, vaults, and behind bars serving food and/or alcohol in any Gaming Enterprise.
+The Oversight Task Force shall not be authorized to access pits, cage, surveillance, count rooms, vaults, and behind bars serving food and/or alcohol in any Gaming Enterprise.

 Hiring and Termination of the General Manager.
-The Interim Oversight Task Force shall not have the power to hire or terminate the employment of the General Manager.
+The Oversight Task Force shall have the power to hire or terminate the employment of the General Manager, in accordance with this Ordinance.

+Authority to hire employees.
+The Oversight Task Force shall have the authority to employ an internal auditor in accordance with the laws of the Tribe.
+This individual shall be employed by contract and shall be a contractor not an employee4.
+The budget to retain this individual shall be approved by the Tribal Council.

 Contracts.
-The Interim Oversight Task Force shall be required to approve all contracts, and shall have the power to approve contracts up to and including $250,000.00 without Tribal Council approval, subject to those limitations identified in Article XVI of this Ordinance.
-Contracts in excess of $250,000.00 shall require Tribal Council approval.
+The Oversight Task Force shall be required to approve all contracts, and shall have the power to approve contracts up to and including $250,000.00 without Tribal Council approval, subject to those limitations identified in Article XIII of this Ordinance.
+Contracts in excess of $250,000.00 or contracts with any vendor that exceed $250,000 within a rolling eighteen (18) month period shall require Tribal Council approval.
+Contracts may not be divided up in order to avoid approval requirements.

 Expenditures.
-The Interim Oversight Task Force shall be required to approve all Gaming Enterprise capital expenditures, and shall be required to approve all other expenditures in excess of $50,000.00, excluding budgeted daily operational expenses.
+The Oversight Task Force shall be required to approve all Gaming Enterprise capital expenditures, and shall be required to approve all other expenditures in excess of $50,000.00, excluding budgeted daily operational expenses.

 Collective Bargaining Agreements.
-The Interim Oversight Task Force is expressly delegated the authority to negotiate Collective Bargaining Agreements for the Gaming Enterprise(s), subject to Tribal Council approval.
+The Oversight Task Force is expressly delegated the authority to negotiate Collective Bargaining Agreements for the Gaming Enterprise(s).

 Limitations on Contracting Authority.
-The Interim Oversight Task Force shall not have the power to enter into or approve any contracts for legal counsel or construction contracts, nor may the Board enter into any form of contract or agreement or initiate negotiations with any municipality, nation, Indian Tribe, state or body politic, without the approval of the Tribal Council.
-All other contracts and agreements shall only be approved by a duly authorized Resolution which shall be forwarded to the Tribal Council Recorder for filing with the Interim Oversight Task Force’s Monthly Report.
+The Oversight Task Force shall not have the power to enter into or approve any contracts for legal counsel or construction contracts, nor may the Board enter into any form of contract or agreement or initiate negotiations with any municipality, nation, Indian Tribe, state or body politic, without the approval of the Tribal Council.
+All other contracts and agreements shall only be approved by a duly authorized Resolution which shall be forwarded to the Tribal Council Recorder for filing with the Oversight Task Force’s Monthly Report.

 Limitation on Authority to Terminate Employment.
-The Interim Oversight Task Force shall have no independent authority to intervene or intercede in any personnel related matter, including termination of employment.
-The Interim Oversight Task Force shall have authority related to employment of the General Manager in accordance with Section 5.01 of this Ordinance.
+The Oversight Task Force shall have no independent authority to intervene or intercede in any personnel related matter, including termination of employment of any individual.
+The Oversight Task Force shall have authority related to employment of the General Manager in accordance with Section 5.01 of this Ordinance.

 Limitation on Authority to Obligate Funds.
-The Interim Oversight Task Force shall have no authority to obligate funds outside the parameters of the approved budget without prior approval by the Tribal Council including, but not limited to, funding connected to any bonus or profit sharing programs.
+The Oversight Task Force shall have no authority to obligate funds outside the parameters of the approved budget without prior approval by the Tribal Council including, but not limited to, funding connected to any bonus or profit sharing programs.

 CERTIFICATION

 I, Joseph Riley, II, Tribal Council Recorder, do hereby certify that this is a true and correct copy of emergency amendments to the Gaming Enterprise Oversight Act of 2010 adopted by the Tribal Council on ________________.